 Considering: The Diversity Discount: Kaetrena Davis Kendrick has written extensively about the experiences of BIPOC librarians and diversity in the field.
 Also, look for Kendrick's work here on BIPOC low morale experiences.

-Disrupting diversity + inclusion: The promise of behavioural design: This post xplores how innovative tools like behavioural design can be used to create and sustain real change.
+Disrupting diversity + inclusion: The promise of behavioural design: This post explores how innovative tools like behavioural design can be used to create and sustain real change.

 Disrupting Whiteness in Libraries and Librarianship: A Reading List: This bibliography contains citations and links (when available) to resources focused on race, racism, and disrupting whiteness and white supremacy in libraries.
 Particular emphasis is placed on the field of library and information science and librarianship as a profession.
 The resources are organized by topic; non-LIS-specific resources can be found at the bottom of the list.